Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Kyhsumu: I know that I can't but my wife can

 		:She's been retired for years!?
+- Championship commentary

+	**Panel 1:**
+	This years class of cybervators displayed their breathtaking speed, backbreaking/bone crushing strength and unique abilities that defy belief.
+This is the moment when cybervators gets the opportunity to fulfill their hopes and their family dreams.

+	**Panel 2:**
+	And as they prepare to take this stage they will follow in the the footsteps of so many cybervators,

+	**Panel 3:**
+	some of which stepped into greatness(Kyshumu) the moment they became cybervators

+	**Panel 4:**
+	others grew into their greatness(Xenos).

 ### Act 3
 11. **Resurrection**<br>